x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

     "errors": [
       {
         "code": 150,
-        "message": "Invalid number of dimensions in parameter key" }
+        "message": "Invalid number of dimensions in the key parameter" }
     ]